7hat3eird0ne/cmdgame2048/README.md

 You get score from merging two tiles together.
 The goal is to eventually make a 2048 tile and then reach the highest score you can.
 You lose moment you can't merge or move any tiles in any direction.

-You can restart the game by pressing ENTER and quit by pressing ESC
+You can restart the game by pressing ENTER and quit by pressing ESC.
+To pause the game, press SPACE and then ESC right after, to unpause do the same.
+(Pause whenever unfocusing the window since it still reacts to key presses even if unfocused)
 ### power-ups
 There are three types of power-ups - undo a move, swap two tiles, and delete tiles by number.
 Only the first is supported right now.
 - Undo a move -  Activated by doing SHIFT+U. Undoes the last move you did, you can't undo two moves in a row.
 You start with 2 uses and need to make a 128 tile to get more.
 Power up counts as a move, therefore it is possible to undo a power up.